tom-draper/api-analytics/server/self-hosting/README.md

 API Analytics can be easily self-hosted giving you full control over your stored logged request data.

-Self-hosting requires:
+Requirements:

 - an environment that can run Docker Compose and is publically addressable, such as a VPS; and
-- a domain name that can be pointed to your server's IP address.
+- a domain name that is pointing to your server's IP address.

 By default, the `docker-compose.yml` file is set up to generate a free SSL certificate for your domain using Certbot and Let's Encrypt.